riley-research/GlyCounter/README.md

 **Phospho.txt**: R file used to create a figure using GlyCounter data

+**ListofGivenOxoIons.txt**: List of ions and m/z values provided by default in GlyCounter

 ## Release Process

 To create a new release of GlyCounter: